 “We are now including additional training for first-year medical students to talk about situations and techniques for breaking bad news over the phone,” said Natalie Long, MD, assistant professor of clinical family and community medicine at the MU School of Medicine.
 Long was not directly involved with the study but adjusted the curriculum after talking with McElroy about the study findings.
 “The digital age has changed our perception of how we want to get news.
 I think younger patients just want to know news faster.”

-Many of the same principals taught for delivering bad news in person can be applied to phone conversations, according to Long.
+Many of the same principles taught for delivering bad news in person can be applied to phone conversations, according to Long.
 The key is learning beforehand how the patient wishes to be informed.
 Best practices include making sure the patient is in a good place to talk, using good listening skills, showing empathy, ensuring the patient has a support system around them and developing a follow-up plan.

 “Anytime you break bad news, patients only hear a fraction of what you tell them,” Long said.
 “So, that’s where the follow up is really important.”